Sowing Lawn Seed – Best Practice Tips

-Prepare the seed bed
+Prepare the seedbed

 - Remove stones and dig out the weeds

-- Let it settle for 2-3 weeks and tackle any returning weeds
+- Let it settle for 10-14 days and tackle any returning weeds

 - Firm the ground by doing a bit of penguin walking or shuffling in small steps, then rake the soil over in several directions.

-- Spread a slow release fertiliser and rake it into the soil.
+- Spread a slow-release fertiliser and rake it into the soil.

-Sowing the grass seed
+Sowing the lawn seed

 - Always follow the instructions on the label